ashish0kumar/pixcii/README.md

 ## Features

 - Convert **media files to ASCII art** with **customizable character sets**
+- **URL support** for downloading images and videos directly from web URLs
 - **Real-time video playback** with smooth frame-by-frame ASCII conversion
 - **Auto-fit by default** to terminal size for optimal viewing experience
 - Supports **grayscale** and **ANSI-colored** output for all media types